When: Sunday 17th November, meeting 10.15am for a 10.30am entry

 Where: Sir John Soane Museum, 13 Lincoln’s Inn Fields, London, WC2A 3BP (map)

 Tickets: Free but you need to book in advance (note: not available on the day!) here.
 Please also email us on firstname.lastname@example.org so we know who to expect and wait for!

 Meeting: Outside the museum from 10.15am for a 10.30am entry

 Phone contact on the day is Trevor on 07967 000546

 Join SELHuG for a group outing to the fascinating Soane Museum, followed by lunch (if you wish to join us) in the area.

 Sir John Soane’s Museum is the extraordinary house and museum of the British architect Sir John Soane (1753-1837).
 Sir John Soane was one of the foremost architects of the Regency era, Professor of Architecture at the Royal Academy and a dedicated collector of art, architectural fragments and models, books, drawings, and furniture.
 With a collection containing thousands of objects ranging from Ancient Egyptian items and Roman sculpture to models of contemporary buildings, Soane’s house had become a Museum by the time of his death.
 You can find out more here.

 As well as this extraordinary house and collection, at the time of our visit there is also an exhibition of Hogarth’s works.
 You can find out more about the artist and this exhibition here.
-You will need to book at timed entry ticket for the exhibition as well as the house.
+Your ticket for the house will give you entry to the exhibition.